ktkolasa/urlshort/README.md

-## URL shortener Djadgo app
+## URL shortener Django app
 Written as a recruitment task